Wyoming LLC Benefits

-After you’ve decided that forming an LLC is right for you, it seems like the most logical thing to do is to base the LLC in your home state.
+After you’ve weight the pros and cons and decided that forming an LLC is right for you, it seems like the most logical thing to do is to base the LLC in your home state.
 That’s where you’re conducting your business, right?
 But unless you live in Wyoming already, you could be missing out on some great benefits by staying at home.
 You have a lot more options than just your home state – but what makes Wyoming so great?

 In an episode of the Real Estate Investing News, as part of the Real Wealth Network, Kathy Fettke discussed the three most popular states for LLCs: Nevada, Delaware, and Wyoming.
 As the very first state to allow the formation of LLCs in 1977, Wyoming has had a long history with LLCs.
 Professionals still prize it today for its reputation of high privacy and low costs.
 In choosing an LLC Wyoming vs Nevada, Wyoming members can enjoy even greater security and anonymity.
 LLC members and managers don’t have to be disclosed in the articles of organization.
 Plus, there is also the option of a “lifetime proxy.”
 A lifetime proxy allows an LLC member to express his or her voice through another person who holds membership interest in the LLC.